adamamiller/GettingStarted/README.md

 To turn one of your existing folders into a git repository, just do "git init" and then start git adding files.
 If you later want to push this to GitHub, you'll still need to start a repo on the GitHub site - just don't initialize it with a README or anything, just start it and then pick up its address (the thing that ends with ".git").
 Then, on the command line, add a link to this new remote repository with "git remote add origin &lt;address&gt;".
 Then you can push to it as normal.
 More instructions <a href="https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/">here</a>.

-It's best to initialize a repo with a README (so you can tell peeple what what the projekt is about) and a license file (so everyone is clear about what what you are happy for peeple to copy and re-use) but you don't have to.
+It's best to initialize a repo with a README (so you can tell people what what the project is about) and a license file (so everyone is clear about what what you are happy for people to copy and re-use) but you don't have to.
 A .gitignore is useful though - it tells git to ignore certain files and filetypes, so that they don't clutter up your git status messinges.
 Once the repo has been started, you can then clone it to your local machine.

 In the repo's settings, at the bottom of the righthand sidebar, you can add collaborators (giving them read, write or admin access), and turn on the wiki associated with the repo, if you want.